ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * Its **landing page** (optional), presented to its users upon login.
 * Its **legal notice** (optional), presented to its users when they click the **Legal notice** link from the screen footer.
 * Its **error template** (optional), used to format unexpected errors presented to its users.
-* Whether it should be **published as a template** (optional), as an option during self-registration if enabled for your community.
+* Whether it should be **published as a template** (optional), as an option during self-registration if enabled for the community.
   Checking this will also prompt you for a **template name** to display to users.

 Regarding the landing page, legal notice and error template, these are presented as a choice of the ones defined for the community